 FluentU offers fun, authentic French videos specially selected for learners.

 But when it comes to feature films, you’re sorta left to fend for yourself.
 Which can be tough.

-That’s why we’ve put together a list of the best films for French learners that are currently on Netflix.
+That’s why we’ve put together a list of the best films for French learners that are currently on Netflix in 2021.

 We’ve considered not only the quality of the movies but also the features included—all in order to give you the best possible learning experience.

 All you have to do is sit back and enjoy!

 What Makes a French Movie Ideal for Learning

 Before we get into the movies themselves, here’s a look at factors that went into their selection.

 To state the obvious, if there’s not a whole lot of talking in a movie, it’s not going to help your French comprehension.
 For improving your listening, more loquacious characters are ideal.
 The films below all contain a lot of talking.
 That’s not to say they’re nothing but talking, but they’ll give you a hefty earful of modern, real-world French.